TokenEngineeringCommunity/website/docs/academy-welcome.md

 Part 2: Stakeholder Interactions & Motives
 Part 3: Games & Governance
 Part 4: Value Network Specification (adapted Stock & Flow)
 With this output, you will be ready for the next phases of the Token Model Generation: applying existing cryptoeconomic patterns, adaptations, and new mechanisms.
 You or your technical counterpart can then specify the dynamic model further using [Differential Specification Syntax](https://community.cadcad.org/t/differential-specification-syntax-key/31) and simulate using [cadCAD](https://cadcad.org/).
 If you are not familiar with systems modeling and systems dynamics, this course is a prerequisite.

-**Level: Beginner** / Advanced / Special Skills
-**TE Process Steps covered: Ecosystem Design** - Dynamic/Economic Model - Digital Twin - Simulation & Verification - Implementation - Operation

 **Start date:** Monday, Oct 12, 2020
 **End date:** Friday, Oct 30, 2020
 **Schedule:**
-a) part-time, time invest on average 2 hours per day to work on your case
++ part-time, time invest on average 2 hours per day to work on your case
-b) 2 weeks in total to work on a token economy case (work in teams, bring your own case or work on a 3rd party case, see "Fees"), plus office hours for Q&A and feedback
++ 2 weeks in total to work on a token economy case (work in teams, bring your own case or work on a 3rd party case, see "Fees"), plus office hours for Q&A and feedback
-c) lectures on Fridays and Saturdays (4 hours each)
++ lectures on Fridays and Saturdays (4 hours each)

 **Location:** online course, live sessions
 **Number of participants:** up to 20